apigee/api-platform-samples/sample-proxies/target-reroute/README.md

 ### About

 This sample API proxy illustrates how to change the target endpoint URL using a JavaScript policy to set the `target.url` flow variable.
-This variable holds the complete URL for the backend target endpoint, including any query parameters.
+This variable holds the complete URL for the back-end target endpoint, including any query parameters.

 1. Deploy the proxy.
 1. Send this request to Apigee Edge.